rodrigo-olaya/rodrigo-olaya/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## 🤠 About Me
+## About Me

-I am a third year Computer Engineering student at Penn State University.
-I am very passionate about backend software development and computer arquitecture.
-Check out my humble projects!
+I am a Core BIOS Firmware Engineering intern.
+I am also a senior Computer Engineering student at The Pennsylvania State University.
+I am very passionate about embedded software and firmware engineering.

-## 🔭 Projects
+## Projects

 * MIPS CPU: RISC 5-Stage MIPS 32-bit CPU capable of simulating the MIPS ISA.
 * Company Data Managing System: Designed a program that links a company database to an interactive App that allows for the retrieval and update of data.
 Tech used: Java, JavaFX, JBDC, MySQL.
 * Cache Simulator: Designed an Object-Oriented program that simulates a Cache using Python.

-## 🚀 Skills
+## Skills

 * Languages and Frameworks: Python, Java, C, MIPS Assembly, Verilog, JDBC, JavaFX.
 * Tools: OOP, Databases, MySQL, Latex.

-## 📩 Contact
+## Contact

 LinkedIn: https://www.linkedin.com/in/rodrigo-olaya-moreno/